 The student application period for Fall 2014 internships will be August 4 to September 5, 2014; applications will not be accepted during any other time period.
 Students may apply for up to 3 of the internship opportunities offered during the semester.

-Student Online application form You should receive a confirmation webpage and a return email with your application materials.
+Student Online application form You should receive a return email with your application responses.

 Conditions of internships

 Interns are paid bi-weekly at a rate of $9/hour.
 Students

 may be eligible to receive academic credit for the internship.

 Duration of internships